wong-justin/fmin/README.md

 - bug to investigate: high CPU usage for long running program; i think it's fmin but not sure; a couple fish processes reported in windows task manager, only appearing since fmin development

 - another bug to investigate: terminal not returning to normal mode after fmin quit; i think it has to do with line wrapping. to reproduce: use fmin, then fish shell tab autcomplete to wrap line

+- and another bug: history filepaths are written incorrectly, eg "5,/mnt/c/Users/jkwonroot/asciiart" or"7,/mnt/c/Users/jkwon/desktop/programming/fminsciiart/ansi". maybe has to do with the contents of the asciiart/ dir? or maybe that one session was wacky and corrupted somehow?

 </details>